-LAPP is a secure pension plan that offers tremendous value to you as a member.
-This section is designed to help you understand more about how you and your employer contribute to LAPP so that it's funded in a way that it provides a lifetime pension.
+LAPP is a secure pension plan that offers tremendous value to all members including you.
+This section is designed to help you better understand how you and your employer contribute to LAPP so that it's funded in a way that guarantees your lifetime pension.

-There is a lot of misinformation out there, and this will help you explain to others how you've been saving for your retirement.
-Read more about how your pension is funded and the difference having a defined benefit (DB) pension makes in helping you achieve your retirement goals.
+There's a lot of misinformation out there, and this will help you explain to others how your pension is funded and the many ways having a Defined Benefit (DB) pension supports and helps you achieve your retirement dreams.

 Myth: Alberta taxpayers are on the hook for LAPP pensions.

-Fact: LAPP pensions are not guaranteed by government.
-They are backed by a pension fund in excess of $50-billion, owned by LAPP members and invested on their behalf.
+Fact: Your LAPP pension is not guaranteed by government.
+It's backed by a pension fund in excess of $60 billion, directly owned by LAPP members like you and invested on your behalf.

 Myth: The Government of Alberta holds the risk for LAPP pensions.

-Fact: Government amended pension legislation in the 90s, absolving itself of all funding responsibility for LAPP.
-In exchange, it promised to turn control of the Plan over to LAPP sponsors (the employers and employees who pay for it).
-LAPP sponsors have been waiting 25 years for governance reform.
+Fact: Government amended pension legislation in the 1990s, absolving itself of all funding responsibility for LAPP.
+In exchange, it promised to turn control of the Plan over to LAPP sponsors (the employers and employees like you who pay for it), who had been waiting 30 years for this governance reform.